NicodemeB/node-reveal.js/slides/offline/ucis_cialdini_07_asxckiikt5.md

 - When we're faced with a negative choice, we tend to be risk seeking.

 Notes:
-- previous paraphrase= fear make us take more risks
+- In other word fear makes us take more risks

-- Same principle | different way to see it
+- By playing with the words we can see that they talk about the same principle, with different way to present it

-- example of the book:
+- Example taken from Cialdini's book:
- - show soemone the cost of not changing inapropriate isolation more chance of him changing it than showing the benefice
+ - Show someone the cost of not changing inapropriate isolation gives more chance of him changing it than showing the benefice of doing it.
+That example is an example of what is called "framing" in negotiation. (see  02.6 Psychological Tool: Framing)

-- key concept to explain scarcity effect
+- The fact that the fear of loosing something gives a lot of motivation is a key concept to explain the scarcity effect as we will see later on.
-- The video is the 02.6 Psychological Tool: Framing